Email: Info@thrivebeyondtraumacounseling.com

 A polygraph examination begins by attaching several sensors to the individual to monitor key physiological indicators:

+During the test, the examiner asks relevant and irrelevant questions to establish baseline physiological responses.
+These baseline metrics serve as a comparison point.
+If significant deviations occur during relevant questioning, they may be interpreted as potential signs of deception.
 For instance, when asked a straightforward question like, “Is your name John?” the individual’s baseline responses are recorded.
 When asked a relevant but possibly incriminating question, such as “Did you take the missing item?” the physiological response is compared to the baseline.

 Applications of Polygraph Testing